dogweather/forkful/content/en/kotlin/html-and-the-web/downloading-a-web-page.md

   \ or use locally.
 Programmers do this for stuff like web scraping, offline reading,\u2026"
 lastmod: '2024-03-13T22:45:00.047495-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page means grabbing the HTML from a given URL to see or\
+summary: Downloading a web page means grabbing the HTML from a given URL to see or use locally.
-  \ use locally.
-Programmers do this for stuff like web scraping, offline reading,\u2026"
 title: Downloading a web page
 weight: 42
 ---